-These simulations assume a magnetic field of 50~$\mu$T in the $\hat{x}$-direction with pumping rates ranging from 0.3 to 20~Ms$^{-1}$ and a mean photon spin, \textbf{s}~=~0.9$\hat{z}$.
+These simulations assume a magnetic field of \SI{50}{\micro\tesla} in the $\hat{x}$ direction with pumping rates ranging from 0.3 to 20~Ms$^{-1}$ and a mean photon spin $\textbf{s}=0.9\hat{z}$.
 By orienting a magnetic field perpendicular to the pump-probe laser axis, we minimize inaccuracies from the NLZ effect, allowing the hyperfine systematic error to dominate because the perpendicular field causes the Zeeman resonances to be symmetric, effectively canceling out the NLZ effect.
-For single-pulse pumping, we use T$_\text{p}=10~{\mu}$s and for synchronous-pulse pumping, we use two-hundred pulses, each 30 ns long, square-wave modulated between 0 and R$_{\text{OP}}$ at the average F~=~2 Larmor frequency ($f_{L, 2}$) [Fig. \ref{fig:FIDBackgorund}(c)].
-After pumping, we simulate free precession for T$_\text{free}=1$~ms [Fig. \ref{fig:FIDBackgorund}(d)].
+For single-pulse pumping, we use $T_\text{p}=\SI{10}{\micro\second}$ and for synchronous-pulse pumping, we use 200 pulses, each 30 ns long, square-wave modulated between 0 and $R_{\text{OP}}$ at the average $F=2$ Larmor frequency $f_{L, 2}$ (Fig. \ref{fig:FIDBackgorund}(c)).
+After pumping, we simulate free precession for $T_\text{free}=1$~ms (Fig. \ref{fig:FIDBackgorund}(d)).